isomerpages/moe-peiyingpri/_events-and-programmes/Events and Programmes.md

 variant: tiptap
 ---
 <h3><strong>Events and Programmes</strong></h3>
+<h3>Teacher's Day</h3>
+<p>At Peiying Primary School, we are incredibly fortunate to have a dedicated
+team of educators who consistently go above and beyond to nurture and inspire our students.
+This Teachers’ Day 2024, we gather to honour and celebrate the unwavering dedication and passion of our teachers and staff, who tirelessly sow the seeds of knowledge and values, foster students’ growth and illuminate the potential within every student.</p>
+<p>This year’s theme, “Sow, Grow, and Glow,” perfectly encapsulates the journey
+our teachers embark on with each student.
+Through a vibrant concert featuring a piano recital, dynamic dance performances, heartfelt singing, and an innovative drumming act using recycled materials, our students not only showcased their talents but also demonstrated their gratitude to their teachers.</p>
+<p>As we celebrate Teachers’ Day, we express our heartfelt gratitude to our
+teachers and staff for their unwavering commitment to nurturing the minds and hearts of our future generations.</p>
+<p></p>
+<p></p>
+<p></p>
 <h3>P.L.A.Y Day 2 at Peiying: A day of fun and learning</h3>
 <p></p>
 <p>To promote the joy of learning and for students to acquire dispositions